PawnB4/fitness-tracker/README.md

 # Fitness Tracker

-A modern mobile fitness tracking application built with React Native and Expo, designed to help users track their workouts, create workout plans, and monitor their fitness progress.
+A modern mobile fitness tracking application built with React Native and Expo, designed to help me track my workouts.
+It lets you create workout plans, and monitor fitness progress. **100% local storage with no internet connection required** - all your data stays on your device.

 ## Features